lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-5-13"></a>

-## 5.13.
+### 5.13.
 Premna spp.
 (Verbenaceae)

 Two Premna species concern us here.
 P. integrifolia (syn.
 P. divaricata) is reported in the Bismarcks, P. corymbosa (syn.
 P. serratifoUa) in the Solomons and Vanuatu (Figure 5.14, right).
 27 Both are small trees, 4--8 m tall, usually growing immediately behind the beach, although P. integrifolia is reportedly also found in primary forest.
 At Marovo P. corymbosa grows mainly on coral islets on ocean-facing reefs, typically together with Pemphis acidula.

-Both Premna species tend to branch at the base, with several erect branches, but some- times they sprawl horizontally.
-They have hard yellowish wood, white flowers and blue- black to black berries 6--9 mm across, reminiscent of European elderflower and elderberries (Peekel1984:479, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):169-171, [Wheatley 1992](../references.md#source-Wheatley1992):244, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 164, [Hviding 2005](../references.md#source-Hviding2005): 107-108).
+Both Premna species tend to branch at the base, with several erect branches, but sometimes they sprawl horizontally.
+They have hard yellowish wood, white flowers and blue-black to black berries 6--9 mm across, reminiscent of European elderflower and elderberries (Peekel1984:479, [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):169-171, [Wheatley 1992](../references.md#source-Wheatley1992):244, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 164, [Hviding 2005](../references.md#source-Hviding2005): 107-108).

 Sometimes planted as live fences, Premna species provide rafters and fast-burning wood for the cooking fire.
 They are particularly known, however, for two uses: they provide good wood for traditional fireploughs, and they are commonly used for various medicinal purposes.
 A common cure for headache is to insert he:ated leaves and shoots in the nose or to inhale the vapour from a hot infusion.
 The leaves and shoots are also used to treat pain by rubbing them on the afflicted body part.
 [Arentz et al.](../references.md#source-Arentzetal1989) ([1989](../references.md#source-Arentzetal1989): 91) also report that the leaves are boiled and the infusion is drunk against diarrhoea.